Submissions

 1. Title

-The title of articles should describe the main content of manuscripts, be informative, concise, and not too short and long, written in English, and not contain formulas.
+The title of articles should describe the main content of manuscripts, be informative, concise, neither too short nor too long, written in English, and not contain formulas.

 2. The author’s name